Top Apple Black Friday deals of 2023 on their most popular products

 Apple Watch SE is the perfect "starter" smartwatch for iPhone users.
 It runs the latest version of WatchOS and comes with an impressive selection of pre-installed apps.

-If you want to save some serious cash on a new Apple Watch, to the tune of $225 off, check out this Apple Watch Series 8 with a 41mm housing.
+If you want to save some cash, check out this Apple Watch Series 8 with a 41mm housing.
 It's the GPS version of last year's model, but it still offers an impressive collection of communications, productivity, health, entertainment and safety features.
 It's also water resistant.

-At the moment, only this Apple Watch Series 8, with this configuration (the Starlight casing and Starlight Sport Band), along with the same version of the watch in Product(Red), are on sale.
-But this low price is only for Amazon Prime members.
-Everyone else can snag 25% off the watch's regular price and pay $299.
+At the moment, only this Apple Watch Series 8, with this configuration (the Starlight casing and Starlight Sport Band), along with the same version of the watch in Product(Red), are on sale for $299, a savings of $100.

 Apple Watch Series 9, in the 45mm size with a stainless steel casing (along with GPS + Cellular connectivity) is a powerful version of Apple's current model smartwatch.
 This one comes with a gold Milanese Loop band.
-Amazon Prime members can get it on sale right now for just $615, which is a savings of $184 off its regular price of $799.
-Everyone else can save 7% and purchase this Apple Watch configuration for $740.
+Amazon shoppers can purchase this Apple Watch configuration for $739, reduced from $799.

 While the Apple Watch Series 9 (GPS + Cellular) with the 45mm casing size comes in a variety of other colors and configurations, most of them are not on sale at the moment.
 However, being able to save any money on a current model Apple Watch is rare, so if the person you're shopping for would like this elegant gold color, take advantage of this deal while it's available.